Decentralized-ID/decentralized-id.github.io/README.md

-# awesome-decentralized-id —Draft
-Awesome Decentralized, Self-Sovereign, and Blockchain Identity resources
+# Awesome Decentralized, Self-Sovereign, and Blockchain Identity Resources —Draft

 Much appreciation to Peacekeeper's [blockchain-identity](https://github.com/peacekeeper/blockchain-identity) and the [WebOfTrustInfo](https://github.com/WebOfTrustInfo/) repositories, to which this document is indebted.